atlas-jj/Underwater-Buoy-Detector/au_vision/README.md

 2. lapack blas

 ## compile
 This repository depends on other codes (e.g., au_core) written by our ARVP team, University of Alberta.
-As a result, you can't get it compiled unless you the other code.
-However, the geometric shape detector itself is self-complete.
-All the algorithm codes are included.
+As a result, you can't get it compiled unless you have the other codes.
+However, the geometric shape detector itself is self-completed.
+All the algorithm codes are presented.

 ## test
 1. remember to source setup.bash